 The 10 Football Movies Every Football Fan Needs to See

-Football lends itself well to the big screen: the dramatic games in madhouse stadiums, the inspiring locker-room speeches, and the endless supply of off-the-field obstacles to overcome.
-Indeed, there are many, many films about the sport, from its hedonistic players (North Dallas Forty) to its deceased players (Heaven Can Wait) to its water distribution engineers who become players (The Waterboy).
-The list below isn't meant to be comprehensive; rather, think of it as a starting point—the 10 films that every football fan must see.
+Football lends itself well to the big screen: the dramatic games in madhouse stadiums, the inspiring locker room speeches, and the endless supply of off-the-field obstacles to overcome.
+Indeed, there are many films about the sport, from its hedonistic players (North Dallas Forty) to its deceased players (Heaven Can Wait) to its water distribution engineers who become players (The Waterboy).
+The list below isn't meant to be comprehensive; rather, think of it as a starting point—the ten films that every football fan must see.

 Brian's Song (1971)

 The quintessential football tear-jerker, Brian's Song tells the true story of the friendship between Gale Sayers and Brian Piccolo of the 1960s Chicago Bears.
 After being assigned as each other's roommates—the first Black and white Bears players to room together—the two formed a bond as they experienced the ups and downs of life in the NFL.
 But it's when Piccolo is diagnosed with cancer that the true depth of that bond is revealed.
 The last sequence of scenes, from Sayers's "I love Brian Piccolo" speech to his final hospital-room visit, are devastatingly beautiful.

 Burt Reynolds plays a point-shaving, car-stealing, cop-assaulting former pro football player who agrees to quarterback a team of inmates in a game against the prison guards who want a tune-up game before their season begins.
 If you can overlook why the guards would agree to such a thing, let alone insist on it, you're left with a movie with some good laughs, one murder, and a seriously compelling Big Game, staring an actor in his cool-guy prime.